 Components of single scaffolding

-To successfully set up a single scaffolding structure, the following components are necessary:
+To successfully set up a bricklayers scaffolding structure, the following components are necessary:

 A putlog is a transom with a flat end on one side that connects the putlog to the hole in the wall.